AlejandroJFR/data-cleaning-pandas/README.md

 3. Run various codes to explore and analyze the data
 4. Come up with a conclusion with your findings

+## Dependencies
+You will need to import the following:
+1. Pandas --> import pandas as pd
+2. Numpy --> import numpy as np
+4. Regex --> import re
+5. Seaborn --> import seaborn as sns

 ## Presentation URL
 Click the link below for a simple presentation regarding our data findings: https://docs.google.com/presentation/d/1SF5qa-4_7m0_acO5jmxaXOaPayokIlvpFpywSHyJlGM/edit?usp=sharing